(Amazon UK link) |

 The overall theme of the book is one I have read about in many other books, and which I agree with, on the whole.
-The idea of ‘church’ being inward-looking gatherings on a Sunday morning is not Biblical, and in many cases not particularly helpful.
+The idea of ‘church’ being inward-looking gatherings on a Sunday morning is not Biblical, and in many cases is not particularly helpful.
 If we put the pastor on a pedestal and expect the music group or choir to be trained performers, we are rather missing the point of what church is - or should be.

 The book then takes a slightly strange detour in describing new expressions of church as ‘third church’, and stating that God has given ‘permission’ for believers in the 21st century to do something radical.
 Perhaps this is true, but it has been happening for some decades; Christians all over the world meet in small groups, or house fellowships, sometimes in addition to Sunday morning services, sometimes as an alternative option.
 This book talks about different sizes of gathering, which make sense too, although they are rather prescriptive.